ofajs/ofa-v4-docs/docs/en/index.md

     <img src="../publics/webpack-logo.png" slot="fly" height="40" alt="webpack" />
 </punch-logo>

-## The easiest JavaScript framework for the new era
+## The easiest JavaScript framework for the new generation

 ### No need for tedious learning, no need for npm, nodejs, webpack, get started immediately